Bhavi004/Ira-Assignment/README.md

 ## Code-
   The code provided includes 2 parts:
 1. Code for creating KG on neo4j which is a graph DBMS
 2. Code for Data Retrieval Engine.

+## PNG Files-

+The .png files consist of the Knowledge Graphs for the relationships- customer located in, product popular in, purchased by, etc.